alexkadis/maze-game/README.md

 ## The code
 I wrote almost everything in TypeScript - it's easier for debugging than JavaScript, and static types are wonderful.

-There's a bit of jQuery in the display and character classes; I could have just used DOM directly, but I wanted some practice with jQuery.
-Since I've gotten that practice, I'll probably convert the jQuery stuff into vanilla javascript.
+I initially used jQuery in the View and Character classes because I wanted some practice with the library.
+Since then I've converted to using vanilla JavaScript.

-This was my first time using CSS Grids to handle the layout (definitely using them again).
+This was my first time using CSS Grids to handle the layout.
+(Definitely using grids again... so much nicer than floats!)

 ## Growing Tree Algorithm
 I needed a bit of mental gymnastics to get my head around the growing tree algorithm.
 It's a method of creating a maze out of a grid.
 Here's the steps.